 To help make all of this and more possible, the Technology Department provides essential hardware, software and infrastructure support to faculty, staff, administrators and students.

-NOTE: This section of our website is devoted to the Technology Department, but it also includes information about District 401's Instructional Technology Department, which is a separate entity.
+Please note that the Technology Department is not the same as District 401's Instructional Technology Department, which is a separate entity.
 The distinction between the two departments is described below in "How Technology and Instructional Technology Differ."

 Technology Department Staff